hlefebvr/idol/documentation/index.rst

 The idol library is not a MIP solver in itself.
-Indeed, it typically needs to call external solvers (e.g., `GLPK <https://www.gnu.org/software/glpk/>`_ or `Gurobi <https://www.gurobi.com/>`_) as a sub-routine of more complex algorithmic schemes (e.g., column generation).
+Indeed, it typically needs to call external solvers (e.g., `GLPK <https://www.gnu.org/software/glpk/>`_ or `Gurobi <https://www.gurobi.com/>`_) as a sub-routine of more complex algorithmic schemes (e.g., Column Generation).
-The idea is to work hand in hand with existing fine-tuned and well-engineered optimization softwares to enhance their possibilities to solve e.g., larger problems or problems which cannot directly be modeled as MIPs (e.g., :math:`\Sigma_i^P`-hard problems).
+The idea is to work hand in hand with existing fine-tuned and well-engineered optimization software to enhance their possibilities to solve, e.g., larger problems or problems which cannot directly be modeled as reasonable MIPs (e.g., :math:`\Sigma_i^P`-hard problems).

-Each subproblem is then solved by an external and dedicated solver.
+Typically, each subproblem is then solved by an external and dedicated solver.
-Currently, the following external solvers can be interfaced:
+Currently, the following external solvers can be interfaced with through idol:

 * `Gurobi <https://www.gurobi.com/>`_;
 * `Mosek <https://www.mosek.com/>`_;